 |Placing a PC-to-PC Call||Receiving a PC-to-PC Call||Placing a Call on Hold|

-With Yahoo!
-Messenger’s PC-to-PC feature, you can place an Internet call from your PC to another Messenger user’s PC anywhere in the world, and at no cost.
-It’s all part of the package, so all you have to do is click a button and start talking.
+Anyone who knows your Yahoo!
+ID and uses Messenger 7 or higher can call your computer using the PC-to-PC call feature, and the two of you can talk just like you’re both on the phone.
+You just need to be signed in to receive the call.
+And the best part?
+It’s free.
 You’ll need a headset or a microphone and speakers to use this feature.
 To ensure that they are set up properly, read through the setup task in the Introducing Messenger’s Voice and Video Features tutorial.

 Your can end the call by clicking the End Call button.